OrquestraCD/cfn-tf-custom-types/docs/nsxt.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/nsxt**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `host` - (Required) The host name or IP address of the NSX-T manager.
 Do not include `http://` or `https://` in the host.